 Inheritance of leasehold properties

-Lease (hire of property) is under Thai law a contract right and a personal right of the lessee and the general principle under Thai (contract) law is that the lease agreement is terminated upon death of the lessee.
+Lease (tenancy) is under Thai law a contract right (rental agreement) and a personal right of the lessee and the general principle under Thai (contract) law is that the lease agreement is terminated upon death of the lessee.
 As confirmed by the supreme court of Thailand the lessee is the essence of the lease agreement, therefore, if the lessee dies the lease contract is terminated.
 The lease structure needs to include the necessary provisions for succession or the lease is permanently terminated upon death of the lessee.
 When succession is agreed in the lease agreement the lessee's heirs have the right to claim performance directly from the lessor who signed the lease contract (section 374 Civil and Commercial Code) but not automatically from his successors.
 To prevent possible complications it could be recommended to include co-lessees in the lease agreement, who can each independently continue the lease in the event of death of one of the lessees.